r00t-101-LoL/magenta-velociraptor-c8a34/src/pages/features.md

       inefficient as well as makes exact dosing hard.
 Our oral spray is the answer.

       With enhanced bioavailability, Sol Lotus's items offer a trustworthy, consistent dose.
 Like all medications, an individual's dose is based on many factors, such as age, body composition as well as diagnosis.
-One spray makes up a common dose for many patients, although some choose to cut a spot into fifty percents or perhaps quarters, while others may make use of greater than one spray to attain alleviation.
+Two spray makes up a common dose for many patients, although some choose to cut a spot into fifty percents or perhaps quarters, while others may make use of greater than one spray to attain alleviation.

       Cannabinoids are the chemical compounds within cannabis that are reported to relieve several disorders.
 When cannabis is carried out,